FujoWebDev/lexicon-guestbook/README.md

 - [x] Allow listing guestbooks of a user
 - [x] Move Astro-based client to client directory
 - [x] Re-add authentication to the client
+- [x] Handle deletions of submissions
+- [ ] Handle deletions of guestbooks

 #### HTML iframe Client